ESLAMIKIA/File_Locker_App/README.md

 ✨ Features:

 ✅ Lock and encrypt files for enhanced security
-✅ Modern and intuitive UI for a seamless experience
+✅ Modern and intuitive UI for a seamless experience<br>
 ✅ Supports multiple file types for encryption
 ✅ Set strong passwords to secure your files
 ✅ Lightweight and fast without unnecessary dependencies